denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 32-bit architectures it was EFLAGS\].
 However, most of the flags beyond the first 16 are not of great interest \[to beginners?\] and in fact the flags from number 22 onwards are all reserved for future use, so should not be used.)

+### Other registers
+There are other registers in 64 bit processors, with even larger sizes.
+These include:
+- SSE registers (128-bit)
+- AVX registers (256-bit)
+- AVX-512 registers (512-bit)

+These are all extensions to the x86 architecture, and are all related to floating point calculations.
+I won't cover them in great detail, because unfortunately my main source (Hyde) doesn't really cover them.